 Practitioners play a crucial role in recognising and responding to this type of abuse and an effective multi-agency intervention is required to protect the potential victim of an arranged marriage.
 Allegations relating to Forced Marriage/FGM and HBV must be taken seriously; the risks are high and may escalate quickly.
-Practitioners should follow the Neglect and Darlington Safeguarding Partnership Multi-Agency Child Protection Procedures.
+Practitioners should follow the Darlington Safeguarding Partnership Multi-Agency Policy and Procedures and Practice Guidance to Safeguard Adults at Risk of Abuse and Neglect and Darlington Safeguarding Partnership Multi-Agency Child Protection Procedures.